Bajocode/exploring-modern-ios-architectures/README.md

 4. Build and run!

 #### Architectural Questions
 As I work through the architectures I will experiment with different setups while keeping the core principles of the architectures in mind.
-Here are some important questions to consider:
+Some important aspects to consider:

-:small_blue_diamond: Are responsibilities well defined?
+:small_blue_diamond: **Orthogonality:** responsibilities, distribution, coupling etc.

-:small_blue_diamond: How easy is it to set up and implement? (ease of use)
+:small_blue_diamond: **Ease of use:** how easy is it to set up and implement?

-:small_blue_diamond: Is it easy to test?
+:small_blue_diamond: **Testability:** is it easy and convenient to test?

 ---